Wilmer (album): Singles

 The album's Mr. Kamera-produced lead single "Confirm" featuring Davido was released on 28 February 2019.
 The music video for "Confirm" was directed by Luke Biggins.
 At the end of the video, Patoranking, accompanied by several women, presents a ₦50 million cheque to an undisclosed children's charity.
 "Lenge Lenge" was released on 2 May 2019 as the album's second single.
 It was produced by DJ Coublon.
 The accompanying music video, directed by Luke Biggins, is a inspired by the 1970s, and features women in 1970s-inspired costumes, including natural afros, traditional hairstyles, face paintings, and beads.
 Wilmers title track features French-born Georgian singer Bera and was released as the third single.
 The music video presents Patoranking spending time with his daughter during her birthday party, alongside other home videos of them spending time together.

 Critical reception

-Taiwo Oluwafemi of tooXclusive praised Wilmer as a showcase of Patoranking's versatility, blending love songs, social commentary, dancehall, and party tracks into a well-rounded and enjoyable project.
-He concluded, "In summary, this album is another way Patoranking has proven his versatility and effortlessness at making really good music", and rating it an 8.5/10.
+Taiwo Oluwafemi of tooXclusive rated the album an 8.5/10, concluding that Wilmer "is another way Patoranking has proven his versatility and effortlessness at making really good music", deeming it an improvement to his debut, God Over Everything (2016).
+A writer for FilterFree that goes by the moniker The Waistbead Whisperer criticized Wilmer for lacking "a unified sound," for "missing a central theme, [and] featured lazy writing" despite some strong tracks and collaborations.
+They concluded that "Patoranking remained one of Nigeria’s top artistes on any given day despite this experiment going south."

+Motolani Alake of Pulse Nigeria said that the album felt "rushed", with certain tracks unnecessarily sticking out too much, although he acknowledged Patoranking's decision to explore diverse sounds and themes.
+He added that the album could've been more balanced with a track list rearranging, rating the album a 5.4/10.
+Elvis Mwangi of the Anomaly Diary stated that Wilmer "ticks off most of the right boxes" with strong production, enjoyable beats, and solid performances.
+He declared the album was "probably the best Nigerian album I have heard this year", rating it an 8/10.